ViswanathanMukundan/JavaWatchDog/README.md

   -> javax.mail.jar (JavaMail API)
   -> smtp.jar

-It is understood that the log file is being populated by some other means.
+It is assumed that the log file is being populated by some other means.
 For test purposes, the file can be manually modified by entering random text.

 Some improvements to be made:
   1. Optimize the solution